isc-projects/bind9/bin/delv/delv.rst

    that to look up the requested query name and type.
 Turning on this option also activates ``+mtrace`` and ``+rtrace``, so that every iterative query will be logged, including the full response messages from each authoritatve server.
+These logged messages will be written to ``stdout`` rather than ``stderr`` as usual, so that the full trace can be captured more easily.

-   This is intended to be similar to the behavior of ``dig +trace``, but because it uses the same code as ``named``, it much more accurately replicates the behavior of a recursive name server with a cold cache processing a recursive query.
+   This is intended to be similar to the behavior of ``dig +trace``, but because it uses the same code as ``named``, it much more accurately replicates the behavior of a recursive name server with a cold cache that is processing a recursive query.

 .. option:: +ttl, +nottl